-- Age.
 Migraines can first appear at any age.
 However, most people will experience their first migraine during adolescence.
-According to the Mayo Clinic, migraines rarely begin after age 40.
+According to the Mayo Clinic, migraines usually improve after age 30.

-- Family history.
 If a close family member has migraines, you’re more likely to have them.
-In fact, 90 percent of migraine patients have a family member who has them, too.
+In fact, 90 percent of migraine patients have a family history of migraines.
 Parents are the best predictor of your risk.
 If one or both of your parents have a history of migraines, your risk is higher.

-- Gender.
 During childhood, boys experience migraine headaches more than girls.
-After puberty, however, women are three times more likely to have migraine headaches than men.
+After puberty, however, women are three times more likely to have migraines than men.